By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Part of having a happy, healthy, and successful life is getting your body and physical environment into the best shape possible.
 Many people face serious physical and environmental challenges.
 Making the best of the situation you’re in can help to bring your life into emotional balance.

 Manage your physical health to maximize your emotional health and your recovery.
 Good physical health starts with getting adequate sleep.
 You don’t have to become a healthy diet fanatic to eat a healthier diet.
 Make small changes and maintain them.
-Eat more healthy items and reduce the amount of the unhealthy foods you consume.
+Eat more healthy items and reduce the amount of unhealthy foods you consume.

 Get some physical activity each day.
 Exercise is an important part of keeping your body healthy, and a healthy body has a positive effect on your emotional health.
 Even people with significant physical disabilities can still find ways to improve physical activity.
 People who are bedridden can be given physical exercises which they can do in bed.
 Talk with your medical doctor about ways you can increase your physical activity.
 Stand if you can, walk more each day when possible.
 Whatever you do, don’t give up.
 Each day, strive to take the best care of your body possible and your physical health will help care for your mental health.